In Pakistan, Canada is represented by the High Commission in Islamabad. Canada also has consulates in Karachi and Lahore.

 Pakistan is Canada's 40th largest export destination for services (2007) and 41st largest export destination for Canadian merchandise trade (2009).
 In 2009, Canada-Pakistan bilateral trade reached $651.1 million with Canadian exports to Pakistan at $408.6 million.
 Opportunities for Canadian companies exist in infrastructure, information and communication technologies (ICT), mining, energy, agri-food and wood sectors.

 Canada has provided socio-economic development assistance to Pakistan for more than forty years.
-The Canadian International Development Agency’s (CIDA) programming in Pakistan is focucused on education (teacher training) and Women’s Economic Empowerment.
+Foreign Affairs, Trade and Development Canada (DFATD) is focucused on education (teacher training) and Women’s Economic Empowerment.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .